-Our mission is to provide consulting services, advocacy, resources, and training to work sites to support the modern working mother.
+Our mission is to provide women's and maternal health resources for those seeking to build the healthcare team of their dreams!
 The values that guide these methods are through compassion, enthusiasm, simplicity, and evidence-based practice.

 Elizabeth (Liz) Simpler a step-mom, aunt, career woman, and clinical psychology grad student.
 Liz was inspired to help other working women after taking on the role of co-parenting three toddlers.
 Liz has her Bachelor’s in anthropology and biology from Penn State University and her Master’s in Public Health from Grand Canyon University.

 In addition, Liz holds certifications in Worksite Wellness from National Wellness Institute and The National Academy of Sports Medicine.
 Prior to co-founding WMCPH, over the last ten years of her career, Liz worked with clients and populations to improve health, wellness, and preventative health measures in fitness and nutrition services.

 Liz was inspired by Giana’s initial desire to support working moms of all shapes, sizes, and roles and wanted to partner up to devise a plan to conceptualize what health and wellness support the modern working mother needs from her workplace.
 Liz can be quoted as saying, “In today’s day and age, women shouldn’t have to choose between career and children.
 We truly can have it all with the proper support and empathy.”